 Open the border file.
 On the top menu, select File, then Place, then select your photo.
 Photoshop resizes and inserts your photo into the border file.
 You may have to make some minor manual adjustments by dragging the edges (hold down the shift key while using the Transform tool).

-The Blending tools help you add additional effects through the Layers panel.
-Choose Layer Style and Blending Options to play around more.
+The Blending tools help you add additional effects through the Layer panel.
+Choose the Layer Style window and Blending Options to play around more.

 How to Add a Border Using Photoshop Elements